 Can You Save Manually?

-Unfortunately, there is no way to manually save your game in Luigi’s Mansion 3.
+You can't save your game manually in Luigi's Mansion 3.
 Instead, you’ll need to refer to the steps above to make sure your progress has been saved.
 As a result, you cannot manage multiple save files within a playthrough.
 You can however, manage up to three separate playthroughs of the story, accessed via the main menu.

 How to Load a Previous Save

 There are some situations, like at the very end of the game, where you might want to load a previous save file.
-To do so, head to the Main Menu.
+To load a save, head to the Main Menu.
 Now select ‘Story’, and then select the campaign you’ve been playing.
 You’ll be greeted with a bunch of save files to choose from.

 What is a Story Checkpoint?

 If you load into a game, you may notice that some save files have yellow flags next to them.
 Similarly, when the game is saving, you will sometimes see a yellow message rather than a green one.
 These are Story Checkpoints and are created at good stopping points throughout your journey through the hotel.
-They’re basically recommended break points, so feel free to ignore them.
+They’re basically recommended break points, so feel free to ignore them if you want to keep playing.